-- 1. Check the door gasket for damage or imbedded debris prior to installation. - 2.
-Inspect the view port for damage and replace as required. - 3.
-Insert the manifold/burner assembly into the burner compartment, making sure that the tip of the manifold tube engages in the slot of the bracket inside the combustion chamber (Figures 40 & 41). - 4.
-Inspect the door gasket and make sure there is no fiberglass insulation between the gasket and the combustion chamber. - 5.
-Tighten the two screws which secure the burner/ manifold assembly to the combustion chamber.
-There should be no space between the gasket part of the manifold door and combustion chamber.
-IMPORTANT: Do not operate the water heater if the door gasket does not create a seal between the manifold door and the combustion chamber. - Reconnect the manifold tube (3/4" wrench) and pilot tube (7/16" wrench) to the gas control valve/thermostat.
-Do not cross-thread or apply any thread sealant to the fittings.
-IMPORTANT: If you were supplied with a new ferrule nut in a parts kit, follow these steps:
+- · Tighten both manifold door screws securely. - Remove any fiberglass between gasket and combustion chamber. - · Replace viewport if glass is missing or damaged. - Replace manifold component block if missing or removed. - · Replace door gasket if damaged. - Failure to follow these instructions can result in death, explosion, or fire. - 1.
+Check the door gasket for damage or imbedded debris prior to installation (Figure 34). - 2.
+Inspect the viewport for damage and replace as required (Figure 29). - Insert the new manifold/burner assembly into the burner compartment, making sure that the tab of the manifold

+- tube engages the slot of the bracket inside the combustion chamber (Figure 35). - 4.
+Inspect the door gasket and make sure there is no fiberglass insulation between the gasket and the combustion chamber (Figure 34). - Tighten the two screws that secure the manifold/burner assembly to the combustion chamber.
+(Use a 1/4" nut driver.)
+There should be no space between the gasket part of the manifold door and combustion chamber - IMPORTANT: Do not operate the water heater if the door gasket does not create a seal between the manifold door and the combustion chamber. - Reconnect the manifold tube (3/4" wrench) and pilot tube (7/16" wrench) to the gas control valve/thermostat (Figure 28).
+Do not cross-thread or apply any thread sealant to the fittings. - IMPORTANT: If you were supplied with a new ferrule nut in a parts kit, follow these steps to connect the pilot tube: - 1.)
-1.)
 Install the ferrule nut into the gas valve at the pilot tube location, hand tight only.
 2.)
 Insert the pilot tube into the ferrule nut until the tube bottoms out, then tighten the nut with a 7/16" wrench until the crimp connection seals to the pilot tube.
-Continue to tighten until the nut is tight in the gas valve.

-NOTE: L.P.
-Gas systems use reverse (left-hand) threads on the manifold tube.

-- Connect the white (-) thermopile wire to the gas control valve/thermostat.
-Then connect the red thermal switch wires to the thermal switch on the on the manifold door.
-(Figure 38). - 8.
-Reconnect the igniter wire (Figure 33). - 9.
-Turn on the gas supply to the water heater at the manual gas shut-off valve (Figure 11).

-10. Follow the lighting instructions on the front of the water heater.
-With the main burner lit, check for leaks at the manifold and pilot connections by brushing on an approved noncorrosive leak detection solution, or a mixture of hand dish washing soap and water (one part soap to 15 parts water) or childrens soap bubble solution.
+3.)
+Continue to tighten until the nut is tight in the gas valve. - Connect the white and red wires to the gas control valve/ thermostat as shown in Figure 28.
+Also, ensure that the red thermal switch wires are connected to the thermal switch on the manifold door (Figure 33). - 8.
+Reconnect the igniter wire (Figure 28). - 9.
+Turn on the gas supply to the water heater at the manual gas shut-off valve (Figure 2). - 10.
+Follow the lighting instructions on the front of the water heater.
+With the main burner lit, check for leaks at the manifold and pilot connections by brushing on an approved noncorrosive leak detection solution.
+If such a solution is not available, use a mixture of hand dish washing soap and water (one part soap to 15 parts water) or childrens' soap bubble solution.
 Bubbles forming indicate a leak.
-Correct any leak found.
-Verify proper operation and then replace the outer door.
+Correct any leak found. - 11.
+Verify proper operation, then replace the outer door.